Carefully read these Frequently Asked Questions and the “Instructions” for the Portfolio of Accomplishments and Reflections (PAR).

 What are Snapshot and Duet and do I need to complete them?

 According to Altus Suite, Snapshot is “a short, one-way video interview to highlight your communication skills and motivation for the profession so you can bring your personal statement to life,” and Duet is “a value-alignment assessment that compares what you value in a program with what the program has to offer.”
-You will need to complete one or both of these components if required by any health profession school to which you plan to apply.
+You may need to complete one or both of these components if required by any health profession school to which you plan to apply.

 What is the AAMC PREview and do I need to complete it?